kush-gupt/ramalama-k8s/README.md

    podman manifest add my-multiarch-image:latest docker://your-registry/image:arm64-tag
    podman manifest push my-multiarch-image:latest docker://your-registry/my-multiarch-image:latest
    ```
-This functionality is not yet automated in the CI pipeline.
+ARM containers are not yet automated in the CI pipeline, they're done manually by Kush.

+Let Kush know if you'd like to see specific images in this repo!